Private Gynaecology Clinic In Guildford | Mount Alvernia Hospital Skip to main content

 • Are you currently taking any medication?

-You will then undergo a clinical assessment, which usually includes an internal pelvic examination, depending on your symptoms.
+You will then undergo a clinical assessment, which can include an internal pelvic examination.
+This will depend on your symptoms.

-Further diagnostic scans may be required, usually in the form of an ultrasound.
-The timeframe will depend on the availability of our radiologists, but on occasion this can be done during the same visit.
+Depending on what is found or suspected, further diagnostic scans may be required.
+The timeframe of the test(s) will depend on the availability of our radiologists.
+However, some scans can be done during the same visit.

 A biopsy (small tissue sample) may be arranged, especially for a colposcopy (to obtain a biopsy from the cervix) or a hysteroscopy (to look at the lining of the uterus).
-These procedures usually take place in theatres and are therefore booked in for a later date.
+These procedures are more invasive, so will need to be arranged in advance by your consultant.

-If you have been experiencing pelvic floor issues, you may be referred to one of our urologists, who work closely with our gynaecology team, for a urodynamics test (which looks at the function of the bladder, measuring urine flow and bladder pressure).
-Depending on the severity of your symptoms, you will then either be referred to our dedicated physiotherapy team for guidance in specific pelvic floor exercises, or prepared for surgical intervention.
+If you have been experiencing issues with your pelvic floor and or incontinence, you may be referred to one of our urologists for a urodynamics test.
+This test looks at the function of the bladder, measuring urine flow and bladder pressure.
+Depending on the severity of your symptoms, you will then either be referred to our dedicated physiotherapy team for further guidance about specific pelvic floor exercises or recommended for surgical intervention by your urologist.

-Once results are back from any diagnostic test or scan, your consultant will meet with you again to discuss your diagnosis and personalised treatment plan.
+Once your results have been evaluated, your consultant will meet with you again to discuss your diagnosis and personalised treatment plan.

 Why should I choose The Mount Alvernia for my Gynaecology treatment?